 It doesn’t really matter too terribly much as to which kind of laptop you’re using, especially when you first start out.
 There are some excellent video editing laptops on the market, but you won’t need to worry too much if you’re just doing basic and light editing here and there.

 As with most things, once you get more involved and your needs increase, you can look at getting a new laptop or desktop, along with external SSDs for video editing so you don’t run out of internal storage space when it’s time to copy over that next big video file.

 On Windows, you can use the free Windows Movie Maker (version depends on which version of Windows you have), and Macs have iMovie included, both of which will get the job done.

 There are a metric ton of mobile editing apps, and to be honest, they’re a bit hit or miss.
-There’s Adobe Premiere Clip (Adobe’s new Project Rush is due out very soon!), as well as FilmoraGo, KineMaster, and many others.
+There’s Adobe Premiere Clip, Adobe Premiere Rush, as well as FilmoraGo, KineMaster, and many others.

 If you’re on a Mac, you may naturally gravitate to Apple’s Final Cut Pro X. This is a professional (non-linear editor) and is very popular because of its ability to work with large files quite quickly, whereas others may stutter during timeline scrubbing, playback, editing, and exporting.

 Even on the old Mac Pro, Final Cut can scream through media, and has a pro-level assortment of features.
 It’s quite different from other apps in some ways, but it’s been reworked so that if you graduated from iMovie, it will feel very familiar.

 The de facto video editor of choice across both Windows and Mac would be Adobe Premiere Pro.
 One of the industry standards, Premiere Pro is a professional NLE that can handle anything you throw at it.